 - Possible dispute or arguments

-- Any unusual circumstances.
+- Any other unusual circumstances.

 Contact us today to discuss your situation and we can advise a bespoke quote tailored to your specific requirements.

 Lawyers can charge all sorts of different fees for the legal work they do.
-We at Seatons pride ourselves on providing low sensible charges and giving fantastic value for money.
+We at Seatons pride ourselves on providing low, sensible charges and giving fantastic value for money.
 Compared with appointing banks, accountants and other solicitors, you will find that our fees are considerably lower.

 You want your estate to be administered as quickly and efficiently as possible.
-Sometimes estates can be quite complicated and time consuming to administer.
+Sometimes estates can be quite complicated and time-consuming to administer.
 We at Seatons administer estates quickly and efficiently and a lot faster than many other solicitors.